Nostalgia

 It allowed me to also make history because I was first woman to be allowed to appear fully pregnant on television.
 I was allowed to do the show up to about 3 weeks before I had my son Aston.
 In fact the idea of me appearing on television pregnant made the headlines on CBS News in America!

 Playaway was a brilliant show to do, too.
 You got paid to dress up and have fun.
 I played so many characters from Cleopatra to an old witch.
-I played Queens, tramps from Wonder woman to Sherlock Holmes.
+I played Queens, Buskers, from Wonder woman to Sherlock Holmes.
 The jokes were corny but every child’s favourite.
 Working with the likes of Brian Cant, Tony Robinson, Anita Dobson, Griff Rhys-Jones was always a laugh – What a lucky girl I was!

 Black Joy